Codecademy/docs/content/javascript/concepts/number-methods/terms/toPrecision/toPrecision.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `.toPrecision()` method converts a number to a string of its specificied precision form.
+The `.toPrecision()` method converts a number to a string of its specified precision form.

 ## Syntax